iMega/luaformatter/README.md

 isFalse()
 ```

-If a function has parameters more max line length.
+If a function has parameters more than max line length then
+every parameter will be moved to the next line.

 ```lua
 function very_long_name(